MattCCC/fetchff/README.md

   body: AddBookRequestBody;
 }

-const { data: bookAddedData } = await fetchf<AddBookRequest>('/api/add-book', {
+// You could also use: fetchf<Req<AddBookResponseData>> as a shorthand so not to create additional request interface const { data: book } = await fetchf<AddBookRequest>('/api/add-book', {
   method: 'POST',
 });
-// Your bookAddedData is of type AddBookResponseData
+// Your book is of type AddBookResponseData
 ```

 - **`Req<ResponseData, RequestBody, QueryParams, UrlPathParams>`**: Represents a shorter 4-generics version of request object type for endpoints, allowing you to compose the shape of the request payload, query parameters, and path parameters for each request using a couple inline generics e.g. `fetchf<ResponseData, RequestBody, QueryParams, UrlPathParams>()`.
 While there is no plan for deprecation, this is for compatibility with older versions only.
 Aim to use the new method with single generic presented above instead.
-We don't use overload here to keep it all fast and snapy.
+We don't use overload here to keep it all fast and snappy.
 - **`RequestConfig`**: Main configuration options for the `fetchf()` function, including request settings, interceptors, and retry configurations.
 - **`RetryConfig`**: Configuration options for retry mechanisms, including the number of retries, delay between retries, and backoff strategies.
 - **`CacheConfig`**: Configuration options for caching, including cache time, custom cache keys, and cache invalidation rules.